vvnnzar/MBC02_Portfolio/README.md

 Vivianne Zara is currently studying Web Development at Monash Uni.
 This project has been completed as part of her assessment.

-The aim of the project is to provide an online website that showcases Viviannes portfolio.
+The aim of the project is to provide an online website that showcases Vivianne's portfolio.

 ### Screen layout and Design